There are 16 simple meditation techniques for stress relief that are natural, fast and easy.

 “I’m going fail my exams tomorrow,” you think.
 You get stuck on those negative thoughts.
 And that makes you stressed and depressed.

-When you learn something new you fire old neurons in your brain.
-The mental entropy that takes place in your brain actually changes the structure of your brain.
+The mental entropy that takes place in your brain when you learn something new actually changes the structure of your brain.
 And it makes you think about things and perceive things differently.

 When you’re stressed, do something new.
 Learn a new skill.
 Just take 10 minutes to do something completely different.
 This will change your mindset and beat that stress right out of your brain.

 One of the best ways to do this is to start one of the top 10 healthy hobbies.